U.S. Passport Considerations

 - Foreign consulates operating in the United States set their own re-opening schedules and may or may not be following the phased guidance of local authorities.
 Check your specific consulate’s webpage for updates.

 - Once consulates re-open, there will likely be procedural changes to in-person appearances or application procedures—education abroad advisers and students should thoroughly check consulate websites before proceeding with a visa application.

-- The timeline for obtaining a passport and visa should be elongated based on the information above.
+- The timeline for obtaining a passport and visa should be elongated as long as COVID-19 is prevalent.